verrazzano/verrazzano/tools/psr/README.md

 ```

 ## Workers
 All of the workers are deployed using the same worker Helm chart.
+Worker configs are stored in global.envVars.
 Every worker, except the example, has the following requirements:
 * must emit metrics
 * must not log while doing work, unless that is the purpose of the worker